Sweet Sixteen (1982 film): Home media

+Vestron Video released Sweet Sixteen on VHS and Betamax in 1983.

+A director's cut of the film was released on DVD in the United States by Code Red in 2008.
+Code Red also issued a limited Blu-ray release in the United States on August 11, 2015.
+On September 1, 2026, Vinegar Syndrome announced a forthcoming 4K UHD Blu-ray release, made available through their official webstore.

+Reception

 Critical response

 The Sacramento Bee critic George Williams panned the film as a "blood-spattered mess of a movie" that "boasts a cast of competent actors who must have been quite desperate to have agreed to appear in [it]."
 Bill Cosford of the Miami Herald praised the film's cast, but noted the subplot involving anti-Native American prejudice as "wholly gratuitous."
+Arthur Cabasos of the Abilene Reporter-News felt the film lacked excitement and was uninvolving despite its strong cast.

+Twila J. Walker of The Sacramento Union praised the film for its restrained use of violence and added that Hopkins' performance "pull[s] this otherwise static film up above the average in its genre."
+Roger Calin of the Omaha World-Herald similarly commended the film's cast, adding: "Sweet Sixteen never becomes especially scary or gory, and seems a bit more intelligent than most of this kind of stuff."

 In a review for eFilmCritic, Dr. Isaksson gave the film a positive review with much of his praise going towards the lead performances stating, "Ever like a film just because of the cast involved and the overall set up, no matter how ridiculous?
 This is my love/hate relationship with 1982's Sweet 16.
 I am a fan of the underground actor (who has been in a few aboveground movies) Steve Antin, (Jonathan Antin's much more endearing and talented brother).
 And good lord, I cannot express or explain how much I fancy the slasher ingenue Dana Kimmell.
 It was the beautiful brunette's co-starring role in this horror film that became the catalyst for her being cast by director Steve Miner for the epic 3D installment of the Jason cut em ups, Friday the 13th Part III.
 One look at Ms. Kimmell and he knew he had his replacement for Amy Steel.
 So certainly it comes as no shocker that in Sweet 16 Dana shows off some serious screaming ability and for this film, it was a handy talent.
 Now, all this being stated, I am not hinting that these above mentioned horror films are really anything more than pure drivel but damn, what a nice looking spot of drool it is."